 Report shows violent crime is on the rise in U.S.

-Murder rates and other violent crimes are rising across the U.S. Everette Penn, a professor of criminology at the University of Houston-Clear Lake, joins Elaine Quijano on "Red and Blue" to discuss some of the factors behind the trend.
+Murder rates and other violent crimes are rising across the U.S. Everette Penn, a professor of criminology at the University of Houston-Clear Lake, joins Elaine Quijano on CBSN's "Red & Blue" to discuss some of the factors behind the trend.

 View CBS News In